 3. Paid social is key.

 You’ve probably heard the terms “organic reach” and “paid reach” when referring to paid media, specifically on Facebook.
 It’s important to understand the difference between the two so you can develop a social strategy that makes sense to your business and your ideal consumers.

-Organic reach is the total number of unique individuals (unique being a single person) who saw your post through an unpaid ad/post.
+Organic reach is the total number of unique individuals (unique being a single person) who saw your post through an unpaid ad or post.

-Paid reach is the total number of unique individuals who saw your post because of a paid ad/post.
+Paid reach is the total number of unique individuals who saw your post because of a paid ad or post.

 Facebook isn’t the only platform that’s been hit with a decline in organic reach; it’s linear across other social platforms, too.
 As a result, it’s sustainably better for your business to budget for paid social campaigns in your next social media strategy.

 Most of what we do in life comes at a cost.
-How much are you willing to pay to see your business grow on social?
+How much are you willing to pay to see your business grow on social media?